microsoft/rushjs.io-website/pages/commands/rush_change.md

                         "git diff" to detect changes.
   -b BRANCH, --target-branch BRANCH
-                        If this parameter is specified, compare the checked out branch with the specified branch todetermine which projects were changed.
+                        If this parameter is specified, compare the checked out branch with the specified branch to determine which projects were changed.
 If this parameter is not specified, the checked out branch is compared against the "master" branch.